Can I Eat Expired Collagen Peptides?

 Expert Source

-"According to USDA guidelines, collagen peptides should be stored in a cool, dry place away from direct sunlight and moisture, and should be used within the expiration date listed on the packaging for optimal quality and safety."
+"Collagen peptides should be stored in a cool, dry place away from direct sunlight and moisture, and used within the expiration date indicated on the packaging to ensure safety and quality." - CDC

 ✅Fresh Collagen Peptides